 During fiscal year 2009, the Company entered into an agreement under which it had a commitment to purchase a minimum of \$401,000 in computer software over a three year period.
-As of December 31, 2011, the Company had an obligation of \$21,000 remaining under this commitment which was completely satisfied during the thirteen weeks ended March 31, 2012.
+As of December 31, 2011, the Company had an obligation of \$21,000 remaining under this commitment.
+As of March 31, 2012, the Company has completely satisfied its obligations under the original agreement.
 During the thirteen weeks ended March 31, 2012, this purchase agreement was renewed.
-Under the renewal, the Company has a commitment to purchase a minimum of \$285,000 in computer software over a three year period ending in the first quarter of fiscal year 2015.
-As of June 30, 2012, the Company has an obligation of \$261,000 remaining under this commitment.
+Under the renewal, the Company has a commitment to purchase a minimum of \$285,000 in computer software over a three year period.
+As of March 31, 2012, the Company has an obligation of \$285,000 in computer software over a three year period.
+As of March 31, 2012, the Company has an obligation of \$285,000 in computer software over a three year period.

 During fiscal year 2010, the Company entered into an agreement to purchase telecommunications equipment in the amount of \$99,000 over a three year period.
-As of June 30, 2012, the Company has an obligation of \$50,000 remaining under this commitment.
+As of March 31, 2012, the Company has an obligation of \$55,000 remaining under this commitment.

-ITEM 2.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+ITEM MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTSOF OPERATIONS

 Cautionary Statement Regarding Forward-Looking Statements.
 In addition to historical information, this quarterly report contains forward-looking statements.
 Forward-looking statements include, but are not limited to, statements of plans and objectives, statements of future economic performance or financial projections, statements of assumptions underlying such statements, and statements of the Company's or management's intentions, hopes, beliefs, expectations or predictions of the future.
 Forward-looking statements can often be identified by the use of forward-looking terminology, such as "believes," "expects," "may," "should," "could," "intends," "plans," "estimates" or "anticipates," variations thereof or similar expressions.
 Certain risks and uncertainties could cause actual results to differ materially from those reflected in such forward-looking statements.
-Factors that might cause a difference include, but are not limited to, conditions in the industry sectors that we serve, including the slowing of client decisions on proposals and project opportunities along with scope reduction of existing projects, overall economic and business conditions, including the current economic slowdown, our ability to retain the limited number of large clients that constitute a major portion of our revenues, technological advances and competitive factors in the markets in which we compete, and the factors discussed in the sections entitled "Cautionary Statement Regarding Forward-Looking Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
+Factors that might cause a difference include, but are not limited to, conditions in the industry sectors that we serve, including the slowing of client decisions on proposals and project opportunities along with scope reduction of existing projects, overall economic and business conditions, including the current economic slowdown, our ability to retain the limited number of large clients that constitute a major portion of our revenues, technological advances and competitive factors in the markets in which we compete, and the factors discussed in the sections entitled "Cautionary Statement Regarding Forward-Looking Information" and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our annual report on Form 10-K for the fiscal year ended December 31, 2011.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which reflect management's opinions only as of the date of this report.
 We undertake no obligation to revise, or publicly release the results of any revision to, these forward-looking statements.
 Readers should carefully review the cautionary statements contained in our annual report and in other documents that we file from time to time with the Securities and Exchange Commission.

-The following should be read in connection with Management's Discussion and Analysis of Financial Condition and Results of Operations as presented in our Annual Report on Form 10-K for the fiscal year ended December 31, 2011.
+The following should be read in connection with Management's Discussion and Analysis of Financial Condition and Results of Operations as presented in our annual report on Form 10-K for the fiscal year ended December 31, 2011.